CASTELO ARCHAEOLOGICAL PROJECT

 In the field, students will be instructed on how to practice proper excavation techniques using tools such as a pickaxe, hand-pick, and trowel.
 The methodology used is open-area excavation and single context recording.
 Students will also learn how to identify various materials, artifacts, features, and layers through first-hand experience.
 Students are expected to participate in all such aspects of excavation.

-PictureVisiting Bronze Age rock art discovered through survey, 2023.
+PictureVisiting Bronze Age rock art discovered through survey, 2023 (Castelo)

 Survey